rouvinerh/SecJournal/website-security/cross-origin-resource-sharing.md

 ## Exploitation

-Generally, we would want to find methods of which the website is loading other websites in requests and see if there are misconfigured policies present on the website.
+Find methods where the website is loading other websites in requests and see if there are misconfigured policies present on the website.

 Afterwards, malicious JS code can be used to load things that would be inaccessible to regular users but not the website, as shown below.